 The Earth can be shown either as continents, or as

-The axis XYZ can be hidden/shown and refer to the
+The XYZ axis can be hidden/shown and refer to the

-current selection of space coordinates.
+current selection of coordinate system.

 Frame grid in three space planes can be also shown in the